-Betsy Devos' security detail estimated to cost $1 million more in 2019
+Betsy DeVos' security detail estimated to cost $1 million more in 2019

 Related Content

-- Betsy Devos' security detail estimated to cost $1 million more in 2019
+- Betsy DeVos' security detail estimated to cost $1 million more in 2019

 - Betsy DeVos limits debt relief for defrauded students